HTTP5214-Winter2023/Team_Boilerplate/meeting/meetings.md

 Note taker: Wenbno Min

 This week, we summaried and made conclusion of the usability test.
 Optimized the applicatioin.
 Worked on personal stand-up log.

+# 14/04/2023
+SCRUM MASTER: Linda Badurina
+Note Taker: Linda Badurina

+This week we focused on finishing touches to conclude the project.

+We clarified that the development for the application was mainly at the end, but agreed that adding a final touch in regards to the aesthetics of the product would be beneficial.

+The goal for the following week (or next hour!) will be to ensure Linda's HTML/CSS design changes are correctly added to the GitHub repository.
+This will ensure three things, including:
+1. That the final application is not only functionally useable, but also easy eye-catching and inviting to users
+2. User friendly due to being designed with critical UX design principles in mind
+3. That the application is responsive, therefore useable on any screen size

+If time permits, additional functionality can also be added giving user's more customization options for personalizing their boilerplate (currently there are two).
+The required changes for this have already been added in the HTML/CSS, but they are not yet functional.

+These changes will ensure that the application meets all the user's needs in as many ways possible and goes slightly beyond the requirements of a MVP.

+Thus, ends our project!